birmacher/steps-export-xcarchive/README.md

   * direct git URL format: instead of `- original-step-id:` use `- git::https://github.com/user/step.git@branch:`
   * You can find more example of alternative step referencing at: https://github.com/bitrise-io/bitrise/blob/master/_examples/tutorials/steps-and-workflows/bitrise.yml
 7. Once you're done just commit your changes & create a Pull Request

-## Share your own Step

-You can share your Step or step version with the [bitrise CLI](https://github.com/bitrise-io/bitrise).
-Just run `bitrise share` and follow the guide it prints.